-Reporting to the Head of Development- Medical Sciences and working closely with Heads of Departments (Psychiatry and NDCN), the post-holder will build and manage relationships for themselves and others at the University with this group of individuals, acting as liaison between the staff of Development and Alumni Engagement, senior University officers, academics and other members of the collegiate University, and donors.
+Reporting to the Head of Development- Medical Sciences and working closely with select Heads of Departments, the post-holder will build and manage relationships for themselves and others at the University with this group of individuals, acting as liaison between the staff of Development and Alumni Engagement, senior University officers, academics and other members of the collegiate University, and donors.

-- The duties of the post are set out as they are envisaged at present, but it will be important for the person appointed to be adaptable and versatile, and able to contribute to the development of the fundraising and alumni engagement functions of the collegiate University. - To develop cultivation and solicitation strategies for a select group of the University's most generous donors in support of the University's academic priorities and to enhance the development efforts in the area of mental health, neurological disease, neurosciences and psychiatry within the Medical Sciences Division.

-- To implement solicitation strategies to secure gift support and the 6- and 7-figure level.
-The post holder will be expected to encourage prospective donors to consider making a gift to the University and, when appropriate, personally to solicit a specific sum of money up to the 5-million-pound level, often working jointly with a senior academic.
-This will require close consultation with the Head of Development Medical Sciences and will require the post holder to work effectively with academic champions and volunteers. - To identify prospective donors with whom the University will aim to develop significant philanthropic relationships and build a robust prospect pipeline.
+- To develop cultivation and solicitation strategies for a select group of the University's most generous donors in support of the University's academic priorities and to enhance the development efforts in the area of mental health, neurological disease, neurosciences and psychiatry within the Medical Sciences Division. - To implement solicitation strategies to secure gift support and the high 6- and low 7-figure level.
+The post holder will be expected to encourage prospective donors to consider making a gift to the University and, when appropriate, personally to solicit a specific sum of money up to the 5-million-pound level, often working jointly with a senior academic and the Head of Development, Medical Sciences. - To identify prospective donors with whom the University will aim to develop significant philanthropic relationships and build a robust prospect pipeline.
 These will be drawn from several groups: high networth individuals (both alumni and non-alumni), the corporate sector, trusts and foundations and other bodies from whom funding may be obtained - To achieve personal income targets of at least £1million annually and achieve department-wide performance expectations of 8-10 prospect meetings per month - To be responsible for formulating and implementing stewardship strategies for all donors for whom the post holder is the primary relationship manager - To be able to understand academically complex projects and explain and promote them to potential, non-specialist donors.
 This will involve working out how to articulate and publicise priority projects, as agreed by the University and the Medical Sciences Division, in both written and verbal form.
-This will be undertaken in close collaboration with the Head of Development Medical Sciences and senior University officials and academics, and with senior fundraising personnel in the collegiate University both in Oxford and overseas (including the offices located in Europe, New York, Hong Kong and Tokyo) - To understand donors' wishes and aspirations and to identify potential links with key priority projects with the aim of securing a major gift - To participate in the formulation and ongoing implementation of an international strategy and Alumni Relations programme to the benefit of the Medical Sciences Division and of the full collegiate University - As appropriate, to identify, recruit and work with high-level volunteers who can assist with prospect identification and solicitation - To optimise philanthropic support for the collegiate University and to adhere to best practice in prospect cultivation, solicitation and stewardship.
+This will be undertaken in close collaboration with the Head of Development Medical Sciences and senior University officials and academics, and with senior fundraising personnel in the collegiate University both in Oxford and overseas (including the offices located in Europe, New York, Hong Kong and Tokyo) - To understand donors' wishes and aspirations and to identify potential links with key priority projects with the aim of securing a major gift

+- As appropriate, to identify, recruit and work with high-level volunteers who can assist with prospect identification and solicitation - To optimise philanthropic support for the collegiate University and to adhere to best practice in prospect cultivation, solicitation and stewardship.
 This will involve collaboration with college-based and other development staff in line with agreed principles and protocols - To ensure that a current and accurate record of all development strategy and activity for which the post holder is responsible, be maintained on the Development and Alumni Engagement database - To ensure all gifts comply with the University's standards on ethics and scrutiny - To foster a positive understanding of the benefits and importance of philanthropy amongst Oxford's stake-holders - To report regularly, against specified criteria, on development activity such as numbers of potential donors and donor meetings - To carry out such other functions as from time to time the Head of Development Medical Sciences or other senior colleagues may require, commensurate with the level of this position.